FerchusGames/FerchusGames.github.io/content/blog/how-to-turn-youtube-into-the-ultimate-sentence-mining-platform/index.md

 www.youtube.com##ytd-guide-entry-renderer.ytd-guide-section-renderer.style-scope:nth-of-type(1)
 www.youtube.com##ytd-guide-entry-renderer.ytd-guide-collapsible-section-entry-renderer.style-scope:nth-of-type(2)
 www.youtube.com##ytd-guide-entry-renderer.ytd-guide-collapsible-section-entry-renderer.style-scope:nth-of-type(3)
+www.youtube.com##ytd-mini-guide-entry-renderer.ytd-mini-guide-renderer.style-scope:nth-of-type(1)
+www.youtube.com##ytd-mini-guide-entry-renderer.ytd-mini-guide-renderer.style-scope:nth-of-type(4)
 ```

 The differences are minimal, but you can notice them in the left sidebar and the page logo; now it only has the buttons you need.
 If you find another element that you want to block, you can use the __eyedropper tool__ to the left of the gear icon in the menu to pick one.
 If you mess up, you can always go back to the element list and delete the one you just added to the list.

+{{< alert >}}
+Whenever you see an element you need being hidden, just disable the extension and reload the page to do the action and then re-enable.
+{{< /alert >}}

 ### Redirect: Start Your Mining Day on the Right Foot